planetoftheweb/githubactions/docs/slides/01_01-What Are Github Actions.md

 <!-- .slide: data-state="title" -->

-# Github Actions
+# GitHub Actions

 > > Author Notes:
 Developers don't like spending time doing repetitive tasks.
 That's because they understand computers are faster at repeating a set of instructions.
-Hey there, I'm Ray Villalobos and in this short course I'm going to give you an early look at new way of automating workflows using a feature from Github called Actions.
+Hey there, I'm Ray Villalobos and in this short course I'm going to give you an early look at new way of automating workflows using a feature from GitHub called Actions.
 We'll also build a workflow that uses actions to automatically publish your site to the Now Platform when you push a new commit to your master branch.

 ---

-## What are Github Actions?
+## What are GitHub Actions?

-- Automate Github
+- Automate GitHub
 - Triggered by events
-- Integrated into Github
+- Integrated into GitHub

 > > Author Notes:
-- Actions are a set of instructions that help you atomate Github processes.
+- Actions are a set of instructions that help you atomate GitHub processes.

-- They run as a result of Github events.
+- They run as a result of GitHub events.
 So for example, you can do things when something happens...like a push to a repo, creating an issue, or when someone does a pull and then execute automation based on those events.
 Once you capture the event, you can run tests, generate builds and deploy your site onto a server automatically.

-- Actions are integrated and run within Github servers, so you don't need a separate Continuous Integration or Continuous delivery platform to perform tasks...you can just build them yourself.
+- Actions are integrated and run within GitHub servers, so you don't need a separate Continuous Integration or Continuous delivery platform to perform tasks...you can just build them yourself.

-So if building your own tools to automate your workflows and make your life a bit easier is something that appeals to you, then it's time to take a look at Github Actions.
+So if building your own tools to automate your workflows and make your life a bit easier is something that appeals to you, then it's time to take a look at GitHub Actions.

 ---
 <!-- .slide: data-state="title" -->

-# Github Actions
+# GitHub Actions
 Getting Access

 > > Author Notes: